raven-devs/patterns-principles/src/module/principles/12factor.md

 Execute the app as one or more stateless processes.

-Processes, the next principle, “execute the app as one or more stateless processes.”
 In short, this means that you don’t have to rely on any state being present in the memory on the file system because it’s stateless.
 All required data should be stored in a stateful backing service, such as a database.

 ## 7. Port binding